HookToSky/composer-prototype/README.md

   4) npm upgrade: Upgrades the chaincode.
   After installing/starting the chaincode;

-  5) npm run playground: Opens playground tool to test the chaincode with the beautiful simple UI. `localhost:8080` (Note: After opening in the browser, please import admin card from the repo e.g admin@passbase-de-network.card then click connect!)
+  5) npm run playground: Opens playground tool to test the chaincode with the beautiful simple UI. `localhost:8080` (Note: After opening in the browser, please import admin card from the repo e.g admin@passbase-net.card then click connect!)

   6) npm run rest: Opens rest server interface at `localhost:3000/explorer/#`you should use this after starting the network